Joe-K-Sewell/rsvp/Design/ProtocolSpec.md

 ### Communication

-* **Command** - An instruction given by a citizen to the server.
+* **Command** - An instruction given by a citizen to the service.
 These include suggesting candidates and voting.
-* **Reply** - A response to given by the server to a citizen's command.
+* **Reply** - A response to given by the service to a citizen's command.
-* **Decree** - Information given by the server to the electorate.
+* **Decree** - Information given by the service to the electorate.
-* **Registration** - An action a citizen can take to tell the server it should store information on the citizen itself, or a location.
+* **Registration** - An action a citizen can take to tell the service it should store information on the citizen itself, or a location.
 Implementations may have registration be optional, and automatically detect new citizens and/or locations.

 ### Customization

-* **Plugin** - A piece of coded functionality that a server can use to alter its behavior.
+* **Plugin** - A piece of coded functionality that a service can use to alter its behavior.
 The format and installation of these plugins are implementation-defined, but some kinds of customization are explicitly defined by this specification and SHOULD be implemented.
 * **Superdelegate** - A plugin that suggests locations.
-Zero or more may be installed on a server.
+Zero or more may be installed on a service.
 * **Vetoer** - A plugin that can reject suggestions, from both superdelegates and citizens.
-Zero or more may be installed on a server.
+Zero or more may be installed on a service.
 * **Election System (ES)** - A plugin that defines how an election is carried out, such as how votes are counted, and how the results are presented.
 Each election MUST have an ES, though an implementation may provide a default ES in absence of a suitable Plugin.

 ### Syntax